Orchestre de chambre de Paris

 Renowned Norwegian violinist Vilde Frang, plays Schumann’s only concerto.

 Beethoven Symphony No. 2 Op.
 36

 Norwegian-born Vilde Frang first attracted attention aged 12, and for two decades has enjoyed a dazzling career as a soloist, playing with some of the most prestigious orchestras.
 Here, she tackles Schumann’s only violin concerto.
 This work suffered a strange fate as it was not premiered until a century after the composer’s death and then became a belated jewel in the crown of the romantic repertoire.
 All good things come to those who wait.
-In 1803, critics described Beethoven’s Symphony No.2 as “a hideous wounded dragon which refuses to die” - an opinion which we may be able to revise completely as we listen to this symphony conducted by Lars Vogt as the climax to this concert.
+In 1803, critics described Beethoven’s Symphony No.2 as “a hideous wounded dragon which refuses to die” - an opinion which we may be able to revise completely as we listen to this symphony as the climax to this concert.

 Production Orchestre de chambre de Paris